Instructors

 Competitive Highlights:

-2016 USA Judo President’s Cup – Silver Medal
+2023 USA Judo President’s Cup – bronze medal, open division

 2021 USA Judo President’s Cup – Gold Medal